perfsonar/pslookup-service/lookup-service-client/README.md

 # Developer Settings:

-1. To modify Schema for record validation [pslookup/perfsonar-pslookup/schema/schema.json](pslookup/perfsonar-pslookup/schema/schema.json)
+1. To modify Schema for record validation<br />
+    [pslookup/perfsonar-pslookup/schema/schema.json](pslookup/perfsonar-pslookup/schema/schema.json)
 2. The python pslookup package utilizes symlink to the [schema.json](pslookup/perfsonar-pslookup/pslookup/schema/schema.json).
 Any modification to the schema will be reflected in both the client [package]((pslookup/perfsonar-pslookup/pslookup/schema/schema.json)) and [server](../lookup-service-server/schema/schema.json).
-3. Changes in the schema should be complimented with updates to the database mappings and vice versa.
+3. Changes in the schema should be complimented with updates to the database mappings and vice versa.<br />
     [lookup-service-server/app/mapping](../lookup-service-server/app/mapping/)
 4. Changes to the schema should also be implemented in the default [record configurations](pslookup/perfsonar-pslookup/pslookup-config/pslookup-record-conf/).

-**Installing the client locally on Docker**
+**Installing the client locally on Docker**<br />
 Using [unibuild](https://github.com/perfsonar/unibuild)
 ```
 git clone https://github.com/perfsonar/pslookup-service.git